gr64/ECE350Final/README.md

 # ECE350Final

 PRINTING:
--printing 1 of the arms on printer C-3 in the TEC
+-Gaby: printing 1 of the arms on printer C-3 in the TEC
+-Maddie: printing 4 corners

 PARTS:
 - (4) DS3218 Servo Motor with Horn